 And you’re not going to make that mistake because you’re watching this video right now.
 Now please leave a comment below if you have any questions.
 If you’re on the chat, leave a chat and we’ll get to them and I will create another video if required.

 It’s going to be a good one today.
-So let’s tackle the big question.
+Let’s tackle the big question.
 What is a media kit?
 Everyone’s kind of talking about it.
 What is it?
-So essentially a media kit is a document of some form, normally sent to a brand, whether it’s a PDF or some kind of document, it can be portrait or landscape.
+Essentially a media kit is a document of some form, normally sent to a brand, whether it’s a PDF or some kind of document, it can be portrait or landscape.

 That’s not really the point.
 It really is a way of getting brand deals and the concept of media kits is not new.
-So it’s always been around particular with, you know, magazines and particularly with, you know, businesses in the past.
+It’s always been around particular with, you know, magazines and particularly with, you know, businesses in the past.

 And it’s a way of communicating the value and the reach that you have to someone that you’re trying to get money of– an advertiser, a brand, a business.
 And I think it’s become more relevant now that we have lots of people who are building their presence and building brands online on YouTube, on Facebook.